-Affiliation: West Chester University
+Affiliation: West Chester University of Pennsylvania

 Heather Sharpe is Assistant Professor of Art History at West Chester University; she holds her degrees from California State University, Long Beach, and Indiana University, Bloomington (MA and PhD).
 Professor Sharpe’s areas of specialization are Greek and Roman small bronzes, and her publications include “Bronze Statuettes from the Athenian Agora: Evidence for Domestic Cults in Roman Greece” in Hesperia (83, 2014).